-If you are asking for a payday loan refund, your credit record is often important.
+If you are asking for a payday loan refund, your credit record is often important and the Financial Ombudsman will normally ask for a copy of it.

-A poor credit record – and in particular details of recent problems with credit and high levels of other debts – are something that would have shown a payday lender that you were in trouble.
+Recent problems with credit such as late or missed payments, defaults or CCJs and high levels of other debts should have shown a payday lender that you were in trouble.

-It isn’t necessary to have a bad credit record to get a refund.
+But you can get a refund with a good credit record!
 In many cases people carried on borrowing for month after month from the same lender because they were scared to damage their credit score. here the lender should still have noticed the repeat borrowing.

 “Can a lender give a loan if you have a bad score?”